 For some of the classes, the number of insureds was small or the actual claim experience was erratic.
-This raised dual questions: (1) how do we determine $\beta$ for the smaller classes? and (2) does $\beta$ vary by class?
+This raised dual questions: (1) how do we determine $\beta$ for the smaller classes, and (2) does $\beta$ vary by class?

-Exhibit V shows the calculation of the excess relative variance by class for reported counts.
-Several classes have $\beta$ 's of about .6 or .7 and several are in the .2 to .35 range.
-This might indicate that the $\beta$ 's vary by class.
-Class 6, however, has the lowest excess relative variance of .215 for reported counts.
-We saw in Exhibit IV that its $\beta$ for the CP5 count was about .5.
-We can also estimate the $\beta$ 's by the other methods.
+Exhibit 3 shows the calculation of the excess relative variance by class for reported counts.
+Assuming the basic credibility formulation, the excess relative variance is an estimate of $\beta$ .
+Several classes have $\beta_c$ of about 0.6 or 0.7 and several are in the 0.2 to 0.35 range.
+This might indicate that the $\beta_c$ vary by class.
+Class 6, however, has the lowest excess relative variance of 0.215 for reported counts.
+We saw in Exhibit 2 that its $\beta_c$ for the CP5 count was about 0.5.
+Thus the variations by class may be due to random fluctuations in the data.

-Exhibit VI estimates $\beta$ using the claim-free discount method.
+We can also estimate $\beta$ by the other methods.
+Exhibit 4 estimates $\beta$ using the claim-free discount method.
 For two classes, the subsequent claim experience for claim-free insureds was actually worse than the average.
 This would imply a negative value for $\beta$ .
-We also note from Exhibit VI that the claimfree discount based on CP5 counts is significantly different from the claim-free discount based on pure premiums, for several of the classes.
+We also note from Exhibit 4 that the claim-free discount based on CP5 counts is significantly different from the claim-free discount based on pure premiums, for several of the classes.
 Part of this probably is explained by the greater volatility of pure premium data.
 We also obtained varying $\beta$ estimates by class from the regression approach.

-In reviewing the individual calculations, it appears that much of the volatility is caused by the relatively low number of insureds and claims; and by the undue impact of an occasional outlier.
+In reviewing the individual calculations, it appears that much of the volatility is caused by the relatively low number of insureds and claims.
+We should also note that variance methods give exceptional weight to outliers.
 There may be a difference in $\beta$ from class to class, but it does not appear to be statistically significant.

-We also pooled all of the data, for the regression and claim-free discount methods.
-We assumed that the credibility function was the same as equation (11), with $\lambda_i$ being the expected claim frequency for the class.
-For the claim-free data, for insureds grouped by CP5 in the first period, the estimate of $\beta$ was .54, based on CP5 counts in the second period, and .59, based on pure premiums in the second period.
-For insureds grouped by reported count in the first period, the estimate was .54, based on CP5 counts in the second period, and .36, based on pure premiums.
+We also pooled the data, for all classes, for the regression and claim-free discount methods.
+We assumed that the credibility function was the same as Equation 4.1, with $\lambda_i$ being the expected claim frequency for the class.
+For the claim-free data, for insureds grouped by CP5 in the first period, the estimate of $\beta{CC}$ was 0.54, based on CP5 counts in the second period, and $\beta{CA}$ was 0.59, based on pure premiums in the second period.
+For insureds grouped by reported count in the first period, $\beta{CC}$ was 0.54, based on CP5 counts in the second period.

-For the regression approach, for insureds grouped by CP5 in the first period, the estimate of $\beta$ was .51.
-When insureds were grouped by the reported count in the first period, the estimate was .50.
+For the regression approach, for insureds grouped by CP5 in the first period, $\beta{CC}$ was 0.51, based on CP5 count in the second period.
+When insureds were grouped by the reported count in the first period, $\beta{CC}$ was 0.50, based on the reported count in the second period.